kornelia-kozaczewska/fundusz-hossa-procapital/README.md

-# Fundusz Hossa Procapital - student fund
+# A Python-based analytical tool for portfolio risk management in the Hossa Procapital student fund

 An analytical system for **portfolio risk management**, based on: